 But Clint Eastwood was thirty six years old and in a hurry.
 Even with his new star power, he still found himself playing sidekick roles to more established players – Where Eagles Dare with Richard Burton and Paint Your Wagon with Lee Marvin – but by the seventies and in partnership with a new creative daddy figure Don Siegel, Eastwood would extend his range of American antihero: from the wounded soldier of The Beguiled to the quasi-fascist cop Dirty Harry.
 He also turned his hand to directing and built a reputation for bringing movies in on time and under budget and with a tidy return.
 And yet for all his pushing of envelopes it was the orangutan meets fist fighter comedy Any Which Way You Can which became his biggest hit so far of his career in 1980.
 Right turn, Clyde!

 The 80s found Clint Eastwood in touch with audiences that would vote for Reagan and queue to see Rambo.
 But Eastwood always retained a cunning understanding between the gap of his persona and the frailties it covered.
 Watch Bronco Billy, and you’ll see an Eastwood taking apart his cowboy persona and gently lampooning it.
 Or Tightrope, in which his sexually deviant policeman gets caught up in the hunt for a serial killer.
 By now, he was getting long in the tooth, but rather than denying his age he made it a theme.
 In fact it’s amazing how early Clint begins to make the ‘I’m too old for this shit’ movies.
 He made Honkytonk Man – perhaps his best most nuanced performance ever – in 1982.
-Pale Rider was 1985 and Heartbreak Ridge 1986.
+Pale Rider was 1985 and Heartbreak Ridge 1986 (you can stream it here).

 But it was as a director that he began to flower with bold films that often ran against his Eighties public persona.
 His abiding love of jazz fed into his biopic of Charlie Parker Bird which was his first film to garner critical acclaim.
 Unforgiven in 1992 saw Oscar triumph and almost instant classic status.
 More films were to follow: Mystic River, Million Dollar Baby, Flags of Our Fathers and Letters from Iwo Jima.
 More recently the great American anti-hero seems intent on exploring and deconstructing notions of American heroism from Sully to American Sniper.